netspooky/xx/README.md

 There are several example files in this repo for you to play with if you need some inspiration.

+You can use [yxd](https://github.com/netspooky/yxd) to create an `xx` compatible hex dump to work with.

 ## Data Representation

 The primary format for data is ASCII hex bytes.
 These can be represented in a number of common hex formats.